Anston06/Anston06/README.md

 - 👋 Hi, I’m @Anston06
-- 👀 I’m interested in Java, Python, and C++.
-- 🌱 I’m currently learning how to make java plugins for my Minecraft server.
+- I’m interested in Java, Python, and C++ and I'm currently learning how to make plugins for my Minecraft server.

 <!---
 Anston06/Anston06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.